wheat32/pokeclicker/README.md

 # Fork Purpose

 The purpose of this fork is to enhance the base version.
-It will be kept up-to-date with the base repoisotory as much as possible.
+It will be kept up-to-date with the base repository as much as possible.

 ## List of Changes
 - You can automatically sell dug up items in the Underground.